aetperf/aetperf.github.io/_posts/2020-05-22-A-Quick-study-of-Air-quality-in-Lyon-with-Python.md

 ---
-title: A Quick study of Air quality in Lyon with Python
+title: A Quick study of air quality in Lyon with Python
 layout: post
 comments: true
 author: François Pacull